dvatterott/stackex_sum/Web_App/siftingtheoverflowpost_long.md

 [Recurrent Neural Networks](http://neuralnetworksanddeeplearning.com/chap6.html) are a powerful class of models that can represent the order that items occur.
 The next model I trained was a simple recurrent neural network, and this model is the one that sifting the overflow currently uses.
 The model has an embedding layer and a layer of [gated recurrent units](http://www.wildml.com/2015/10/recurrent-neural-network-tutorial-part-4-implementing-a-grulstm-rnn-with-python-and-theano/).
 The gated recurrent layer then feeds to the output units.

 Below, I depict the performance of my recurrent neural net.
-While, the model isn't perfect, it yields a 15% increase in identifying helpful answers at no cost to its ability to identify unhelpful answers.
-Success.
-Not perfect, but no model is.
-This is the model currently underlying Sifting the Overflow.
+While, the model isn't perfect, it yields an increase of the precision of the model.
+Recall is still a problem, but the model has improved its ability to differentiate between helpful and unhelpful answers.

 ![rnn performance](/static/web_images/gru_confmat.png)